|Public Equities & ETFs||30|

-The Office manages the Pool, within the responsibilities set forth below by the Committee, and assists the Committee in developing the Investment Policy Statement and the Policy Portfolio.
+The Office manages the Pool, within the responsibilities set forth below by the Committee, and develops the Investment Policy Statement and the Policy Portfolio.
 The Office’s responsibilities include:

 Based upon the University’s risk tolerance together with capital market risk and return estimates, the Office will annually establish asset allocation targets in order to achieve the objectives stated in the Investment Policy Statement.
 The Office adjusts the portfolio for rebalancing or in gradual response to unusual conditions (such as reducing equity exposure after a prolonged period of excess returns) but will not engage in short-term speculation on the direction of markets.

 For investments with returns derived solely through publicly-traded markets, such as mutual funds, exchange-traded funds and externally-managed pools, no more than 8% of the Pool can be allocated to a single such investment.
 A limitation of 10% applies to the market value of any firm-wide investment in private equity and real asset partnerships including undrawn commitments.
 The Committee may vote to override these limits in certain circumstances.

 The Office provides quarterly reports to the Committee, the Executive Committee of the Board of Trustees, and participants in the Pool, describing the Pool’s asset allocation relative to the Policy Portfolio, risk, liquidity and returns.
-Reporting also includes performance of investment firms and underlying asset classes relative to benchmarks.
-The Office provides summary reports to the University that explains the Pool’s investment performance relative to the Policy Portfolio and significant actions by the Office and the Committee over the prior quarter.
-The Office also provides a comprehensive and highly confidential annual report to the Committee, Foundations and the University on all of its activities, on the investment firms managing the Pool, and with comparisons of the Pool to the Close Peer Group.
+Reporting to the Committee also includes performance of investment firms and underlying asset classes relative to benchmarks summary reports that explain the Pool’s investment performance relative to the Policy Portfolio and significant actions by the Office over the prior quarter.
+The Office also provides a comprehensive and highly confidential annual report to the Committee and Board of Trustees on all of its activities, on the investment firms managing the Pool, and with comparisons of the Pool to the Close Peer Group.